peige07/Analytics-Portfolio/Other Projects/Netflix Content Analysis/README.md

 *Data analysis based on data acquired from Netflix.
 The project goal was to identify the top content-producing countries, which countries produced which types of content (Movies or T.V. shows), the top 10 genres by country, and the distribution of ratings.*

-The entire project was completed in Excel, [click here to view the dashboard on Tableau Public](https://public.tableau.com/app/profile/peige.malys/viz/NetflixDashboard_17044637979780/NetflixDashboard)
+The entire project was completed in Tableau, [click here to view the dashboard on Tableau Public](https://public.tableau.com/app/profile/peige.malys/viz/NetflixDashboard_17044637979780/NetflixDashboard)

 ### Tools, Software & Skills showcased:
 - Excel